luna/luna-book/README.md

 ## What is Luna?

 **Intuitively**, Luna is an [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data processing and visualization environment.
 Its goal is to redefine the way people are able to gather, understand and manipulate data.
-Luna targets domains where data processing is the primary focus, including data science, bioinformatics, graphic design, architecture, IOT development or microservices integration.
+Luna targets domains where data processing is the primary focus, including data science, bioinformatics, graphic design, architecture, IOT development, machine learning or microservices integration.
 Each such domain requires a highly tailored data processing toolbox.
 Luna provides both a solid foundation for building such toolboxes as well as growing library of existing ones.
 At its core, Luna delivers a powerful, visual data-flow modeling environment and extensive data visualization and manipulation framework.

-**Formally**, Luna is a new programming language tighly integrated with its with double visual and textual syntax, and an ecosystem of tightly integrated tools, including a compiler and an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment).
+**Formally**, Luna is a new programming language tightly integrated with its with double visual and textual syntax, and an ecosystem of tightly integrated tools, including a compiler and an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment).
 The environment provides a visual data-flow editor and extensible data visualisation and manipulation frameworks.
 For simplicity, we often refer to all these tools as "Luna"

 **Formally**, Luna is an Integrated Development Environment \([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)\), consisting of a new programming language, tightly integrated with a visual data-flow editor, and an extensive ecosystem of data processing and visualization tools.
 It is intended to be a production language, not a research one, incorporating at the same time many recent innovations in programming language design.
 It is the world's first high performance, general purpose, hybrid visual-textual programming language.
 You can learn more about Luna core assumptions in the Shortly about Luna chapter.